Serving 2 million visitors per year

 Capital Gains Tax

-From 6th April 2008, the Government has applied a flat 18% CGT rate on business disposals, however the so-called “entrepreneurs relief” scheme was conceded which applies a 10% rate on business disposals made by business owners – up to a lifetime allowance of £5m (this limit was increased to £10m in 2011).
+From 6th April 2008, the Government has applied a flat 18% CGT rate on business disposals.
+However, the so-called “entrepreneurs relief” scheme allows business owners to pay a reduced rate of 10% on business disposals up to a lifetime allowance of £1 million.
+This lifetime allowance was reduced from £10 million in 2020.

 Capital Allowances

-The cost of more expensive items is written off against profits over a number of years, using the Capital Allowances System
+The cost of buying more expensive items is written off against company profits over a number of years, using the Capital Allowances System.